MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 - [Configure Diagnostic Logging](/azure/ddos-protection/diagnostic-logging)
 - [Configure Telemetry](/azure/ddos-protection/telemetry)

 It is important to know that in the current incarnation, you must apply Azure DDoS protection per Virtual Network.
-Additional instructions can be found in this [DDoS Quickstart](https://learn.microsoft.com/azure/ddos-protection/manage-ddos-protection)
+Additional instructions can be found in [DDoS Quickstart.](/azure/ddos-protection/manage-ddos-protection)

 ![DDoS Configuration Placeholder](./media/DDoS%20Placeholder.jpg)